 One of those rare docs capable of holding its own in an official selection of fiction films, “Forever” takes viewers on a mesmerizing tour of artists’ graves in Paris’ famous Pere-Lachaise cemetery, to show that art is eternal and plays a powerful role in our lives.
-In one of her most accomplished and expressive works, Dutch documaker Heddy Honigmann focuses on departed greats from Chopin to Jim Morrison, Proust to Melies, each tomb prompting a curious story told by some dedicated visitor.
+In one of her most accomplished and expressive works, Dutch documaker Heddy Honigmann focuses her refined sensibilities on departed greats from Chopin to Jim Morrison, Proust to Melies, each tomb prompting a curious story told by some dedicated visitor.
 This will be a natural for older and uptown markets with a yen for culture.